In this article

 For frequently used cards, such as those for new employees, wellness reimbursements, or company lunches, card policy templates allow for mass rollouts with minimal work for the finance team.
 Each type of card can have embedded limits and spending rules that make sense for its use case.

-Automate your corporate card policy with Ramp
+Automate your company credit card policy with Ramp

-Ramp’s savings-focused corporate card comes with software that easily allows finance teams to digitize and enforce their corporate card policies.
+Ramp’s corporate card comes with software that easily allows finance teams to digitize and enforce their corporate card policies.
 Among our features is the ability to block out-of-policy spending before it happens, reducing unauthorized use or fraud.

 Try Ramp for free